LC-Linkous/tinySA_python/README.md

 ## Structure

-The `tsapython` library, as it is avilable on PyPI is structured as follows:
+The `tsapython` library, as it is available on PyPI is structured as follows:

 ```python